 What does a bad night's sleep mean to your health?
 Low-quality sleep or sleep deprivation may negatively impact your mood, which then instills consequences for learning, the ability to retain information, and even motivation levels.

-Dr. Sateia added, “Findings indicate that although people may appear to forget much of their learning over the course of a day, a night’s sleep will restore it; moreover, sleep protected the memory from loss over the course of the next day.
+Researchers Timothy P. Brawn, et al, at the University of Chicago observed that “Findings indicate that although people may appear to forget much of their learning over the course of a day, a night’s sleep will restore it; moreover, sleep protected the memory from loss over the course of the next day.
 In other words, sleep can dramatically affect the way you live…and remember it!”

-When you don't sleep well, it carries over and can affect the rest of your day, specifically a lack of focus, increased anxiety, and even feelings of depression.
+When you don't sleep well, it carries over and can affect the rest of your day, specifically lack of focus, increased anxiety, and even feelings of depression.

 According to the Anxiety and Depression Association of America, “Anxiety causes sleeping problems, and new research suggests sleep deprivation can cause an anxiety disorder.
 Research also shows that some form of sleep disruption is present in nearly all psychiatric disorders.
 Studies also show that people with chronic insomnia are at high risk of developing an anxiety disorder.”

-Dr. John Schmidt II, a brain, and spine specialist at Neurological Associates, Inc in Charleston, West Virginia said, “If you want to have a strong back, you need to have a strong core.”
+Weight gain on a bad back has been proven to create new or more intense symptoms.
+An overweight core places pressure on your back and spine increasing your chances of prolonged back pain.
+Dr. John Schmidt II, a brain and spine specialist at Neurological Associates, Inc in Charleston, West Virginia said, “If you want to have a strong back, you need to have a strong core.”

 Excess weight can also affect your ability to receive selective back surgeries.
-If you can't obtain the proper treatment—in this case, surgery—you may not get the relief you need.
+If you can't obtain the proper treatment—in this case surgery—you may not get the relief you need.